thiagoleitedev/react-jsonserver-heroku/README.md

 # React + JSON Server on Heroku
-How to use create-react-app + json-server (mock) on Heroku
+How to run react and jsonserver on only one server in Heroku

 # Local Development